Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 The NVIDIA RAPIDS suite has a new tool called CuSpatial but in practice, it is a very early prototype and is not usable in production.

-## Are you working with large datasets?
+## Are You Working With Large Datasets?

 Reach out to Quansight for a free consultation by sending an email to connect@quansight.com.